UzL-ITS/pethmr.github.io/_posts/2022-07-08-demonstrator1.md

 requests from honeypot data and an architecture for a modular APet system; a tool for conducting penetration tests using various open-source and commercial tools.
-- ITS presented their penetration testing system for finding vulnerabilities for Java applications based on guided fuzzing methods and symbolic execution.
+- ITS presented their penetration testing system for finding vulnerabilities for Java applications based on guided fuzzing methods.
 - IFIS presented ideas for finding vulnerabilities in source code using Machine Learning methods and for guiding penetration tests using Imitation Learning.
 - Netuse delivered experiences on security problems they encountered in the last